agiledigital-labs/Anypoint-service-mesh/readme.md

 Developed services and configuration files will be stored here.

+Instructions to use:
+Minikube should be started with 4 CPUs if that is being used to run istio.

+`minikube start --memory=16384 --cpus=4`

+Download and install istio 1.6.8.

+`curl -L https://istio.io/downloadIstio | ISTIO_VERSION=1.6.8 sh -`

+`istioctl install --set profile=demo`

+Build an image for hello_world_api and then deploy the application using the yaml file in kubernetes.

+`kubectl apply -f hello_world_api/deployment.yaml`

+Apply the manifest file for anypoint service mesh.

+`istioctl manifest apply -f manifest-custom.yaml`

+Rest of the instructions will be available when anypoint service mesh is implemented.

 Also have a look at the following readings for a better understanding of Anypoint service mesh and service meshes in general.

 info dump